koka-lang/koka/readme.md

 # Install

-Koka has [binary installs][install] for x64 Windows, Linux, and macOS.
+Koka has [binary installs][install] for x64 Windows, x64 macOS, and x64/arm64 Linux.
 For other platforms, you need to build the compiler from source.

 # Build from Source